 Do note that the nations that generate many cross-border migrants are those that are least responsible for the climate crisis.

 This means that countries that play a bigger part in climate change have a moral obligation to offer adaptation assistance to people who are forced to leave their homes.

 See Related: How to Start Investing in Women

 4. Enable free movement between states

-A Western Hemisphere regional compact on permanent displacement may also help in expanding status and protection to climate migrants who have been permanently displaced across international borders.
+A Western Hemisphere regional compact on permanent displacement may also help in expanding the status and protection of climate migrants who have been permanently displaced across international borders.